AntonNuzhdin/School-journal/README.md

 Grade, comment on student work, mark student visits, and record missed classes.
 Also, teachers can observe statistics of morbidity and absenteeism in school in real time

+# Our team
+This project was implemented by the team of three
+- Anton Nuzhdin (Team leader, Python developer and web designer)
+- Arseny Gurevich (Javascript developer)
+- Nikolay Tumanov (Data analyst)